Allan Sloan: Career

-In 2007, Sloan left Newsweek and began working as Senior Editor at Large, for Fortune magazine.
-In 2008, Sloan won the Gerald Loeb Award for the seventh time; the prize was given for his story "House of Junk", which showed how subprime mortgages "went bad".
-In a 2009 story, "Unheeded Warnings," Chris Roush spoke to the fact that journalists had been "waving the red flag" for several years, in the lead up to the Financial crisis of 2007–2008.
-Roush quoted Sloan as saying "The fact that housing was a bubble was printed a million times."
+In 2007, Sloan left Newsweek and began working as a Senior Editor at Large for Fortune magazine.
+In 2008, Sloan won the Gerald Loeb Award for the seventh time; the prize was given for his story "House of Junk," which showed how subprime mortgages "went bad".
+In a 2009 story, "Unheeded Warnings," Chris Roush spoke to the fact that journalists had been "waving the red flag" for several years in the lead up to the 2008 financial crisis.
+Roush quoted Sloan as saying, "The fact that housing was a bubble was printed a million times."

-In July 2014, "Positively Un-American" was published in Fortune, reporting on corporations dodging billions in taxes and leaving taxpayers to pay for their share.
-The in-depth article, described how the U.S. could be expected to lose approximately $19.5 billion in tax revenue between 2015 and 2024 if corporate tax reform wasn't implemented.
+In July 2014, "Positively Un-American" was published as a Fortune cover story, reporting on corporations dodging billions in taxes by doing something called a corporate inversion: moving their headquarters out of the U.S. and leaving American taxpayers to cover the cost of the taxes that they were dodging.
+The in-depth article described how the U.S. could be expected to lose approximately $19.5 billion in tax revenue between 2015 and 2024 if corporate tax reform wasn't implemented.

 In the article, he included this self-described "rant":

-He went on, in the article, to describe how inverters hesitate when it's time to "ante up" and pay their fair share of taxes.
+He went on, in the article, to describe how these corporate "inverters" hesitate when it's time to "ante up" and pay their fair share of taxes.

 On July 22, 2014, Sloan spoke before the United States Senate Committee on Finance, and suggested in closing, that it would be "absolutely tragic" if Congress allowed politics to stop reforms that were needed and allow the subject to dissolve into soundbites and rhetoric.

 Sloan left Fortune in 2014, with his last article published in December 2014.
-As of 2020, Sloan continues to write as a columnist for the Washington Post.
+After leaving Fortune, he wrote a business column on contract with the Washington Post, and since the beginning of 2023 he has been self-employed, writing for outlets that include Barron's, Yahoo Finance and Fast Company.